AllenNeuralDynamics/dynamicrouting-write-psths/README.md

-resulting dataframes (1 per area) have the following schema:
+resulting dataframes (1 per area) have the following schema (one PSTH per row):

 ```
 {